About Brooke Medicine Eagle

 Brooke’s lineage is an amazing rainbow, and she has always identified with the richness of all humanity, rather than any one tribe or people.
 She has ancestors in six native tribes (Crow, Nez Perce, Lakota, Cree, Piegan and Cherokee) as well as European blood from Scotland, Ireland, and Denmark.
 She is a non-traditional member of the Crow Indian tribe in Montana, where she grew up in a half-breed rancher family, homesteading in the beautiful high country of the reservation.

 Brooke has an amazingly rich altar of offerings for the upliftment of all.
 Her wisdom has come not only from deep life experience, and formal education (having recently completed her PhD begun long ago); but as well through studying with native elders and some of the finest teachers, spiritual leaders and healers of contemporary times.
 She has studied with native elders and spiritual teachers in many places around the world, including Peruvian Incan shamans from whom she carries a shamanic way called Healing the Light Body.
 She is fortunate to count Moshe Feldenkrias, Doris Breyer, Stanley Kelleman, and Milton Trager among her therapeutic body work teachers and mentors.
 She studied and offers Somatic Experiencing and Rapid Release Therapy, - profound trauma release work - as a part of her private consultations.
-Which are focused on clearing blockages, opening your heart, and assisting your expression of your finest gifts into this world, which is so in need in this critical and transforming time.
+Which are focused on clearing blockages, opening your heart, and assisting your expression of your finest gifts into this world, that is so in need in this critical and transforming time.

 Click Here for Private Work with Brooke